- Work is good, and my team is growing

 You win some, you lose some—but you can also help others win

-In my last update, I was still doing an extra ten hours or so a week for another client.
+In my last update on my unplanned career change, I was still doing an extra ten hours or so a week for another client.
 That was manageable in the beginning.
-But after becoming the marketing team lead with Xplor, working 40 hours/week, finding the time to fit in those extra ten hours/week became harder.
+But after becoming the marketing team lead with Xplor, I was working 40 hours/week.
+Finding the time to fit in those extra ten hours/week became harder.

 At the end of April, I was reminded that freelance work can end at any time.
-I got a message on April 27 that the person who’d hired me was moving on to a different company at the end of the month.
+On April 27, I received a message that the person who hired me was leaving for a different company at the end of the month.
 On April 30, my freelance contract was terminated.

 Though rather abrupt, it was a good thing.
 I was feeling a bit burnt out.
 I enjoyed working with that client and learned a lot from them.
 But it was a good reminder not to get too comfortable with freelance contracts.

 Since then, I haven’t looked for any new jobs on freelance platforms.
 I’ve only accepted the occasional task that comes to me via channels in Korea.
 I still haven’t started focusing on the Korean market.
-I’m building my business and reputation slowly.
+I’m slowly building my business and reputation.
 When the time seems right, I’ll switch my focus.

 In August, a Korean client contacted me via LinkedIn.
 They had a large amount of steady editing/proofreading work, but I was too busy to take on that volume of work.
 I offered to contact some fellow editors/proofreaders.
 They accepted, and I reached out to one I felt was qualified.

-I follow several fellow copywriters/editors/proofreaders online.
-(Side note: I need to do a blog post on people calling themselves proofreaders despite a plethora of typos and grammar mistakes on their homepage.
+I follow several fellow copywriters, editors, and proofreaders online.
+(Side note: I need to post about people calling themselves proofreaders despite a plethora of typos and grammar mistakes on their homepage.
 But I digress.)
-I felt a couple of these online contacts might be well-suited to this job.
+I felt a couple of these online contacts might be well-suited for this job.

 I reached out to my first choice, and they expressed interest in the gig.
 The client who contacted me and this fellow editor/proofreader I’d reached out to were able to strike a deal.
 A year or so ago, I would’ve jumped at this job.
 But it felt good being able to help a fellow freelancer and a client who’d reached out to me for editing help.